 Watch out for these blood pressure boosters

-Don’t let these common remedies and lifestyle habits bump up your blood pressure.
-A few smart swaps can help keep your levels in check.
+A few smart swaps to help keep your blood pressure in check.

 Feel a headache coming on?
 Stuffy nose?
 Heartburn?
 Your first thought may be to reach for an over-the-counter (OTC) medicine.
-But if you have high blood pressure (BP), those remedies could put you at risk by spiking your blood pressure.
-Certain lifestyle factors can raise your BP, too.
+But if you have high blood pressure (BP), those remedies could spike your blood pressure.
+Certain lifestyle factors can raise your BP too.

 Here are a few risky BP boosters to look out for and alternatives to try.
 Plus, learn how your Aetna Medicare Advantage plan provides coverage to help you stay heart healthy.